 Moxa

 Moxa is another word for dried mugwort herb (artemisia vulgaris).
-Mugwort is a herb that has been used worldwide for thousands of years because of its beneficial, warming effects.
-In Traditional Chinese Medicine, moxibustion is used during an acupuncture treatment.
+Mugwort is an herb that has been used worldwide for thousands of years due to its beneficial, warming effects.
+In Traditional Chinese Medicine, moxibustion is used during acupuncture treatments.
 The acupuncture points are heated with moxa to add energy and warmth to those points.
 Energy starts flowing again.
-The acupuncturist may choose this if there is pain due to stagnation or if there is too much cold.
+The acupuncturist may choose this if there is pain due to stagnation or excessive cold.

 Moxibustion

-In Moxibustion, the moxa is always heated.
-It goes without saying that the acupuncturist handles this carefully.
-He applies moxa with attention to what you experience.
+During moxibustion, the moxa is always heated.
+It goes without saying that the acupuncturist handles it carefully.
+Moxa is applied with attention to what you are experiencing.
 There are different ways in which moxa can be used.

 The Moxa stick